In this post, we will show you the impact of Coronavirus on Cybersecurity and actionable tips to protect yourself.

 Use secure, stable, and private Wi-Fi connections

-Telecommuting requires Wi-Fi, whether you’re working from home or a local café or working space.
-Not only is a strong and reliable connection necessary to make your day productive, but it also allows major security tools like antivirus software, firewalls, or filters for spam emails to work.
+Telecommuting requires Wi-Fi, whether you’re working from home or in a local café or working space.
+A strong and reliable connection is necessary to make your day productive and allows significant security tools like antivirus software, firewalls, or filters for spam emails to work.

-Without a stable network connection, it will be more difficult for these tools to block malware or to keep hackers from stealing your credentials.
+Without a stable network connection, these tools will make blocking malware or preventing hackers from stealing your credentials more challenging.

 Be careful about using public Wi-Fi in coffee shops, too.
-Since many people are accessing it simultaneously, the chances of the connection to weaken are higher, and such is a weak point that can make it more vulnerable to hackers and fraudsters.
+Since many people are accessing it simultaneously, the chances of the connection weakening are higher, and such is a weak point that can make it more vulnerable to hackers and fraudsters.

 Leverage cloud services

-Cloud services are a vital part of online security, allowing you to store data on servers that are managed by data centers.
-These data centers are equipped with advanced technologies, which offer enhanced levels of security for individual and enterprise users.
+Cloud services are vital to online security, allowing you to store data on servers that data centers manage.
+These data centers are equipped with advanced technologies, which offer enhanced levels of protection for individual and enterprise users.

 If your organization is using software-as-a-service (SaaS) that can be accessed via a web browser, there’s a possibility that cybersecurity attackers can access it, too.
-They can send malicious plugins and extensions that, when clicked, will give them a chance to crack your log-ins and passcodes to various online accounts.
+They can send malicious plugins and extensions that, when clicked, will allow them to crack your log-ins and passcodes to various online accounts.

-Fortunately, there are now cloud services that let you use a cloud-based browser, which isn’t accessible to outsiders.
+Fortunately, cloud services now let you use a cloud-based browser, which isn’t accessible to outsiders.
 This allows you to perform your browsing activities more safely.

 Patch software vulnerabilities

-Virtual patching refers to the immediate development and implementation of a security update using a web application firewall (WAF).
+Virtual patching refers to immediately developing and implementing a security update using a web application firewall (WAF).
 The WAF helps prevent cybercriminals from exploiting any system vulnerability on your device or network as it does an instant repair job on the vulnerable program.

 Being isolated at home can make you susceptible to social engineering attacks on the internet.
-Attackers are well aware that the pandemic has been causing a lot of stress and panic for many people, not to mention that shifting to telecommuting means that employees will need to adjust to this type of work arrangement.
+Attackers are well aware that the pandemic has been causing a lot of stress and panic for many people, not to mention that shifting to telecommuting means that employees must adjust to this type of work arrangement.

-If you’re working as part of the finance or HR team of your company, you need to be on guard when you notice any unusual activity, such as when you receive requests about employee information.
-Make sure to validate if the request is from an authorized party or otherwise using official and secure channels of communication.
+If you’re part of your company's finance or HR team, you must be on guard when you notice any unusual activity, such as receiving requests for employee information.
+Make sure to validate if the request is from an authorized party or otherwise using official and secure communication channels.

 For organizations, it pays to be prepared for the worst-case scenario, such as data breaches or denial-of-service (DoS) attacks.
-Your IT team should have a plan ready for these possibilities using an incident response playbook.
+Your IT team should prepare a plan for these possibilities using an incident response playbook.

-This playbook serves as a guide on the standard operating procedures that employees should follow in case these events happen.
-It should also specify the people who will be responsible for assessing the situation and coordinating with different teams whose functions might be severely impacted by the incident.
+This playbook guides the standard operating procedures that employees should follow in case these events happen.
+It should also specify the people responsible for assessing the situation and coordinating with different teams whose functions might be severely impacted by the incident.

-In case the protocols in the playbook don’t apply for remote work arrangements in the time of COVID-19, the incident response team should roll out an updated version as soon as possible.
+If the protocols in the playbook don’t apply to remote work arrangements during COVID-19, the incident response team should roll out an updated version as soon as possible.

 Coronavirus And Cybersecurity

-Coronavirus is a serious global problem, and so is cybersecurity.
-As such, governments, businesses, members of the workforce, and other stakeholders need to double-down on their individual and collective efforts to bring safety across communities.
+Coronavirus is a severe global problem, and so is cybersecurity.
+As such, governments, businesses, members of the workforce, and other stakeholders need to double down on their individual and collective efforts to bring safety across communities.